TREASURIES-U.S. yields rise as speculation on Fed easing ebbs

 NEW YORK, Oct 28 (Reuters) - U.S. Treasury yields rose on Friday after data showed underlying inflation pressures remain elevated, suggesting to the bond market that the Federal Reserve will move forward with its aggressive interest rate hiking campaign.

 The personal consumption expenditures price index rose 6.2% in the 12 months through September to match the prior month's rise.
-The core PCE price index, which excludes food and energy, advanced 5.1% annually after increasing 4.9% in August.
+The core PCE price index, excluding food and energy, advanced 5.1% annually after a 4.9% gain in August.

 Market rates had declined over the past week on speculation the Fed might soon pause its hiking because it could spark a recession.
 But with inflation showing few signs of abating, that view dissipated as the 10-year Treasury yield edged above 4%.